ElijahCuff/Antenna-Length-Calculator-PHP/README.md

 # Antenna Length Calculator

 Advanced Dipole Antenna Length Calculator using PHP to perform simple math - designed to combat the issue of material selection on most calculators using material velocity factor ( VOP)

+// Inspired By this video on YouTube from Hak5 - https://m.youtube.com/watch?v=zMoKs1eiyO4

 ```

 <?php